2015 Milk Quality Awards

 Monthly averages are then used to calculate the annual average BMCC for each farm and the winners are the top 5% of farms with the lowest BMCC.

-Many mastitis control stories are about solving or avoiding problems, but these Awards celebrate success for over 300 Australia dairy farmers and it is a great collaboration between all the dairy companies, Dairy Australia’s Countdown 2020 project, the Australian Dairy Herd Improvement Scheme and The Weekly Times.
+Many mastitis control stories are about solving or avoiding problems, but these Awards celebrate success for more than 250 Australia dairy farmers and it is a great collaboration between all the dairy companies and Dairy Australia’s Countdown 2020 project.

-In 2014 we have introduced a gold plaque award, replacing the certificates previously given out to farmers in the top 100.
+In 2014, a gold plaque award was introduced, replacing the certificates previously given out to farmers in the top 100.
 The gold plaque celebrates a significant achievement in delivering milk quality through the year.